pondapipol/Trade-Signal-Classification/README.md

-# mini_project
+# Signal Classification mini_project
 ML and Deep learning for signal classification

-for storing the project file, code is not organized
+for store project file, code is not yet organized.